 In all our travels in Canada I have two areas I have always enjoyed.
-The first is the far northern areas of Canada in the forests and rocky country filled with thousands of little lakes and rivers.
+The first is the far northern areas of Canada which now includes Northern Manitoba and BC with the forests and rocky country filled with thousands of little lakes and rivers.
 The second area is the southern Grasslands of Saskatchewan in the rolling hills around Mankota, Wood Mountain and Big Muddy area.
 Here you can look for miles across rolling hills and see no sign of civilization, it gives one the feeling just how small we really are in the whole make-up of the universe.

 On a cattle drive several years back I had the chance to experience the beauty of the Grasslands up close and personal.
 Riding through the hills gathering cattle from the ravines and heading them home was in itself peaceful as one could only hear the sounds of the wind.
 Cresting a rise on one of the trusty ranch horses, I could see as far as my eyesight allowed, natures beauty the way it was intended, lay before me.
 I was just a little speck sitting astride the horse, realizing just how small we really are.
 Just a beautiful reminder not to get too caught up in how big of a role we actually play on earth, definitely humbling.